ankane/shorts/Securing-Database-Traffic.md

 Run commands in `psql` and you’ll see plaintext statements printed.

-## Client to PgBouncer
+## Clients to PgBouncer

-The last link is the trickiest.
-PgBouncer 1.7+ supports TLS connections out-of-the-box, but we need to create keys and certificates for it.
+This last flow is the trickiest.
+PgBouncer 1.7+ supports TLS, but we need to create keys and certificates for it.
 For this, we’ll create a private [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) with Vault.

 Install the [latest version of Vault](https://www.vaultproject.io/downloads.html) and jq